kabk/go-theses-17-manus-nijhoff/writings/thesis.md

 In a Q and A, the authors describe the following situation:

->Q: You talk about TechnoStress in the home - how is technology affecting the family?
+>Q: How is technology affecting the family?
->
->A: The modern family is isolated, with each person wrapped in his or her own "Techno-Cocoon."
-Just take a look at the typical family looks at the end of the day ...
-Mom preparing dinner while checking the answer machine, head glued to the portable phone while she returns calls.
-One child is playing games on the computer in his bedroom, another is talking on her own phone, and the youngest is playing Nintendo.
-Dad comes home later from work and goes immediately to the computer.
-And the kids seem to know so much more about computer technology that their parents are feeling intimidated and inadequate.
-In many homes we are seeing a loss of communication and a major shift in the power balance in the family.
+>A: In many homes we are seeing a loss of communication and a major shift in the power balance in the family.

 The problem I have with this kind of critique is the stereotyping of the situation.
 For some reason, it sounds as if these Techno-critics have no better answer to the problems faced by technology than to draw a bleak picture of what a family is in times of rising technology.
 And while they have some valid points, all credibility is lost through the use of slogans, commercials for the book, and metaphore upon metaphore.